MattRob77/movie-groove-api-side-/README.md

+# Movie Groove_api side

+Javascript/Rails project for FlatIron School
+Movie Review web application

+## Getting Started
+To get the Rails server running locally:

+Clone this repo
+bundle install to install all req'd dependencies rails s to start the local server-localhost:3000

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # Project Checklist

 [x]The application must be an HTML, CSS, and JavaScript frontend with a Rails API backend.
 All interactions between the client and the server must be handled asynchronously (AJAX) and use JSON as the communication format.